ClimateImpactLab/dscim-facts-epa/README.md

 python create_config.py --gmst_pulse GMST_filename.nc4 --gmsl_pulse GMSL_filename.nc4 --pulse_years pulseyear1 pulseyear2 ... --gases gas1 gas2 ...
 ```

+Description of arguments:
+- `--gmst_pulse`: This should be the name of your GMST pulse file placed in `dscim-facts-epa/scripts/input/climate`
+- `--gmsl_pulse`: This should be the name of your GMSL pulse file placed in `dscim-facts-epa/scripts/input/climate`
+- `--pulse_years`: Space delimited pulse years as exist in the coordinates of your gmst/gmsl pulse files
+- `--gases`: Space delimited gases as exist in the coordinates of your gmst/gmsl pulse files

 Once this config is created, you can proceed to the **Running SC-GHGs** step.

 ## Running FACTS